timosalm/tap-spring-developer-workshop/workshop/content/exercises/auth.md

     - name: profile
     - name: roles
 ```
-With the `authServerSelector`, a `ClientRegistration` must uniquely identify an AuthServer.
+In `spec.authServerSelector`, a `ClientRegistration` will uniquely identify an AuthServer.
 The Redirect URLs defined in `redirectURIs` are a critical part of the OAuth flow.
 They define where the authorization server will redirect the user after successfully authorizing an application.

 For this workshop, the redirect URL is targeting a **single-page app acting as an OAuth client** (which is already deployed for you).